YiweiShen/pulse-app/README.md

 # 📩 Pulse

-A lightweight Mac menubar app that quietly checks the email inbox for you.
+A minimalist macOS menubar app for email notifications.

 ### 🍺 Install with Homebrew